abdelzaki/notes/linux/notes_linux.md

     - sudo passwd
         - this would change the password of the sudo user

+## sudo
+    - if the user is joined to the sudo group can perform super command
+    - sudo command
+        - here would ask password of the current user

+    sudo -i
+        - ask for my password
+        - perform super commands

 ## file system
     - file system starts from the the directory /